mozman/ezdxf/docs/source/launcher.rst

       --layout LAYOUT       select the layout to draw --all-layers-visible  draw all layers including the ones marked as invisible --all-entities-visible
-                            draw all entities including the ones marked as invisible (some entities are individually marked as invisible even if the layer is visible)
+                            draw all entities including the ones marked as invisible (some entities are individually marked as invisible even if the layer is visible) -o OUT, --out OUT     output filename for export --dpi DPI             target render resolution, default is 300 --ltype {approximate,accurate}
-      -o OUT, --out OUT     output filename for export --dpi DPI             target render resolution, default is 300 --ltype {internal,ezdxf}
+                            select the line type rendering method, default is approximate.
+Approximate uses the closest
-                            select the line type rendering engine, default is internal
+                            approximation available to the backend, the accurate method renders as accurately as possible but this approach is slower.
 View
 ----